Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: State Estimation Quality Under Varying Measurement Availability

 \subsubsection{SMGW Penetration Configurations}

-The fraction of \acp{NCP} equipped with real measurements is referred to as the \emph{measurement penetration} $\rho = n_\text{real} / N_\text{LV}$, where $N_\text{LV}$ denotes the number of \emph{NCP-occupied} load buses in the \ac{LV} network (excluding the \ac{MV} slack bus and transformer tap node).
-The two SimBench reference networks used throughout this study have $N_\text{LV} = 109$ (rural, 1-LV-rural3) and $N_\text{LV} = 53$ (urban, 1-LV-urban6).
-The SimBench topologies contain $127$ (rural) and $57$ (urban) load buses in total, of which $18$ (rural) and $4$ (urban) carry no NCP.
-These are topologically present in the network model but do not appear in the congestion snapshots and are excluded from the \ac{SE} analysis.
+The fraction of \acp{NCP} equipped with real measurements is referred to as the \emph{measurement penetration} $n_\text{real} / N_\text{LV}$, where $N_\text{LV}$ denotes the number of \emph{NCP-occupied} load buses in the \ac{LV} network (excluding the \ac{MV} slack bus and transformer tap node).
+The two SimBench reference networks have $N_\text{LV} = 109$ (rural) and $N_\text{LV} = 53$ (urban).

-To characterize the dependency of \ac{SE} quality on measurement penetration, a systematic sweep over $n_\text{real}$ is performed.
-The sweep levels and their corresponding penetration fractions are listed in \autoref{tab:sweep_configurations}.

-Among these sweep steps, Configuration~A ($n_\text{real}=16$ for the rural network, $n_\text{real}=8$ for the urban network, both corresponding to $\rho \approx 15\,\%$) is designated as the regulatory baseline.
-It represents the approximate lower bound of the mandatory \ac{SMGW} rollout under the MsbG~\cite{MsbG}: consumers above the statutory annual consumption threshold are subject to a metering obligation, which translates to an effective SMGW density of roughly $10$--$15\,\%$ in a typical residential LV feeder.
-Configuration~A is used throughout the remainder of this section as the primary reference point for evaluating \ac{SE} quality under current regulation.